 While we're on the subject of trails, I might as well mention an unfortunate by-product of their use -- discarded citrus peels.

-The worst example I've seen is the summit of Mission Peak in Fremont, where peels are sometimes scattered over
+The worst example I've seen is the summit of Mission Peak in Fremont, where peels are sometimes scattered over the landscape like post-Super Bowl confetti.

 I assume people celebrate their successful ascent by having a snack, but then discard the inedible rind instead of packing it out.